Cayman Airways

 Cayman Airways is the flag carrier airline of the British Overseas Territory of the Cayman Islands.
 With its head office in Grand Cayman, it operates mainly as an international and domestic scheduled passenger carrier, with cargo services available on most routes.
 Its operations are based at Owen Roberts International Airport in George Town, Grand Cayman.
-The company slogan is Those who fly us love us.
+The company slogan is, "Those who fly with us love us."

 History

 Early history: 1968–1975

 Cayman Airways Douglas DC-8-52 in 1985.
 This particular aircraft was leased from United Airlines.

 The airline was established and started operations on 7 August 1968.
-It was formed following the Cayman Islands Government's purchase of 51% of Cayman Brac Airways which had been founded in 1955, from LACSA, the Costa Rican flag carrier, and became wholly government-owned in December 1977.
-LACSA had been serving Grand Cayman since the mid-1950s as an intermediate stop on its route between San José, Costa Rica, and Miami, with some flights also making a stop in Havana, Cuba, as well between Grand Cayman and Miami.
+It was formed following the Cayman Islands Government's purchase of 51% of Cayman Brac Airways, which had been founded in 1955, from LACSA, the Costa Rican flag carrier, and became wholly government-owned in December 1977.
+LACSA had been serving Grand Cayman since the mid 1950s as an intermediate stop on its route between San José, Costa Rica, and Miami, with some flights also making a stop in Havana, Cuba, as well between Grand Cayman and Miami.
 In 1965, Cayman Brac Airways (which was also known as CBA Airways Ltd.) was operating regional services from Owen Roberts International Airport in George Town, Grand Cayman, to Gerrard Smith International Airport (since renamed Charles Kirkconnell International Airport) on Cayman Brac as well as to Little Cayman via a flag stop and also to Montego Bay, Jamaica.
-A weekly service with a twin-engine Beechcraft Model 18 aircraft was being operated on a routing of Grand Cayman – Little Cayman (flag stop only) – Cayman Brac – Montego Bay with an additional weekly service being flown between Grand Cayman and Cayman Brac with an intermediate stop on occasion at Little Cayman as a flag stop.
-Connecting services for Grand Cayman were available to LACSA flights for services to Miami and also for Pan Am flights at Montego Bay for connecting service to Miami and New York City.
+A weekly service with a twin-engine Beechcraft Model 18 aircraft was being operated on a routing of Grand Cayman – Little Cayman (flag stop only) – Cayman Brac – Montego Bay, with an additional weekly service being flown between Grand Cayman and Cayman Brac with an intermediate stop on occasion at Little Cayman as a flag stop.
+Connecting services from Grand Cayman were available for LACSA flights for services to Miami and also for Pan Am flights at Montego Bay for connecting service to Miami and New York City.

 Early on, Cayman Airways' first aircraft was a single Douglas DC-3.
 A few months after it was formed, the airline flew its first international route to Kingston, Jamaica, operating five times a week using a BAC One-Eleven twin jet wet-leased from LACSA.
 International services to Miami were operated eight times a week using a single leased Douglas DC-6 propliner.
 By the winter of 1973, Cayman Airways was operating stretched BAC One-Eleven series 500 aircraft on both of its jet routes, with seventeen flights a week between Grand Cayman and Miami as well as five flights a week between Grand Cayman and Kingston.
 The airline was also offering direct connecting jet service between Miami and Kingston via Grand Cayman at this time.